About Water Research in White Rock

 RES’EAU-WaterNET is a research program funded by NSERC’s Strategic Partnership Grants for Networks and hosted by the University of British Columbia.
 NSERC Strategic Networks fund large-scale, multidisciplinary research projects in targeted research areas that involve collaboration between academic researchers and Canadian-based organizations.
 The Network, which is governed by the NSERC Terms and Conditions of Award, involves 18 world-class scientists from 8 universities across Canada, and is supported by dozens of public and private partner organizations working towards the vision of "meeting clean water demands and protecting the health of small, rural and First Nations communities through collaborative research that produces integrated, game-changing technologies validated by industry and end-users."

 - Research and Development team includes 22 world-class scientists from nine universities across Canada

 - Research results will give City Staff vital scientific data and information needed on water treatment technologies to help the City reach its water quality goals

 - Supported by dozens of public and private partner organizations, including the Natural Sciences and Engineering Research Council (NSERC) Strategic Network

 Tour of RES'EAU WaterNET's Mobile Water Treatment (Pilot Plant)

 On November 28, 2016, RES'EAU-WaterNET gave a tour of their Mobile Water Treatment Pilot Plant and gave more information about their research.
-View the pictures from the event and watch the video below to learn more!
+View the pictures from the event and watch the following videos to learn more!